machinekeepslearning/pycustomnets/README.md

 `pip install pycustomnets`

-IMPORTANT NOTE: If you plan on using this, expected values and input values must be vectors or else the model won't work.
-Single value expected values can be represented as a 1 element vector (`[0]`, `[1]`, etc)
+IMPORTANT NOTE: If you plan on using this, expected values and input values must be arrays or else the model won't work.
+Single value expected values can be represented as a single element array (`[0]`, `[1]`, etc)

 Activation functions
   - Leaky Relu ("lrelu")